 What is smishing?

-Smishing, short for SMS phishing, is just what it sounds like — a cybercriminal obtains your cell phone number and sends a text to get you to give away sensitive information.
+Smishing, short for SMS phishing, is just what it sounds like — a cybercriminal obtains your cell phone number and sends a text in an effort to get you to give away sensitive information.
 The use of this practice coincides with a growing trend among businesses to integrate SMS messaging systems into their operations, allowing them to communicate with clients and customers via text.
 For example, you might receive appointment reminders, technical support, or special offers via text message from a company to whom you provide your number.
 Gone are the days when the only people you would text would be people you know personally, like friends, family, or colleagues.

 A cybercriminal may take advantage of this in a few different ways.
 He or she could pose as an employee from a company with whom you do business, asking to confirm information about your account with them.
-This, however, could easily be noticed by the receiver as an attempt to obtain unauthorized access to an account or other important information; instead, as with vishing, the cybercriminal may instead to try to obtain information in your conversation that, while not directly giving away something such as a username, password, or personal details such as date of birth or address, could provide them enough data to infer the information they’re looking for.
+This, however, could easily be noticed by the receiver as an attempt to obtain unauthorized access to an account, or other important information; instead, as with vishing, the cybercriminal may instead to try to obtain information in your conversation that, while not directly giving away something such as a username, password, or personal details such as date of birth or address, could provide them enough data to infer the information they’re actually looking for.

 How can I protect myself from smishing?